WaiveCar/Ijiraq/Products/Oliver/readme.md

     Outputs are sent to their CRUD/email places

 This leads to a separation of the platform and the media which addresses all the problems above.
-We don't care because it sovles the oversubscriber problem and we still get the money.
+We don't care because it solves the oversubscriber problem and we still get the money.
 The objective is to provide a kind of value where part of the product is seen as "free", this is only possible if there's an intrinsic abstract value where the user values the system regardless of the material realities.